 Some local bars go all out for the holidays, and while this list could be quite extensive, I’m going to share my favorite festive bars which all happen to be in pretty close proximity of each other.
 Holiday pub crawl, anyone?

 Rolf’s, 281 3rd Ave, New York, NY

-and overpriced German faire while taking in the surroundings.
-FYI, the Spiked Apple Cider and Holiday Smoothie are top notch.
+and overpriced German cuisine while taking in the surroundings.
+FYI, the Spiked Apple Cider and Holiday Smoothie are top-notch.

 Pete’s Tavern, 129 E 18th St, New York, NY

 Just how many lights does Pete’s Tavern string across their ceiling during the holiday season?
 The world may never know.
 But what I do know is that you didn’t do Pete’s Tavern right until you’ve tried one of their Spiked Eggnog’s.

 Paddy Macguire’s Ale House, 287 3rd Ave, New York, NY